 4A.
 Baseball.
 One-half unit; second semester.

-5A or B, Basketball, One-half unit; second semester.
+5A or B. Basketball.
+One-half unit; second semester.

 6A or B. Tennis.
 One-half unit; either semester.

 7A or B. Boxing.
+One-half unit; either semester.
+SA or B. Wrestling.
 One-half unit; either semester.